PacoReinaCampo/MPSoC-DV/quality/book/chapters/chapter8.md

 - Assessing the impact of proposed changes on product conformity and customer requirements.
 - Obtaining authorization before implementing changes.

-## Release of Products and Services
+## RELEASE OF PRODUCTS AND SERVICES

 The organization must establish procedures for the release of products and services to ensure that they meet specified requirements before delivery to customers.
 This includes:

 - Conducting final inspections and tests to verify product and service conformity.
 - Obtaining customer approval or acceptance before delivering products and services.

-## Control of Nonconforming Outputs
+## CONTROL OF NONCONFORMING OUTPUTS

 The organization must establish procedures for identifying, segregating, and controlling nonconforming products and services to prevent their unintended use or delivery.
 This includes: